Global brands brace for impact ahead of China's dreaded consumer day show

-BEIJING/SHANGHAI (Reuters) - Chinese and foreign firms are steeling themselves ahead of the country’s annual consumer day TV show, which uncovers corporate bad behavior and has a history of rattling major global brands in the world’s No. 2 economy.
+BEIJING/SHANGHAI, March 15 (Reuters) - Chinese and foreign firms are steeling themselves ahead of the country’s annual consumer day TV show, which uncovers corporate bad behaviour and has a history of rattling major global brands in the world’s No. 2 economy.

 While the two-hour evening show, an eclectic mix of undercover reports and song-and-dance, has lost some bite as younger viewers shift away from traditional TV to online shows, companies and PR firms are not letting their guard down.